|B A R E L Y B A D W E B S I T E|

 A MONOGRAPH ON

-I've worked an average of just over one crossword puzzle a day since 1972.
+I've worked an average of just over one crossword puzzle a day from 1972 to 2018.
 During that time I've learned a thing or two about crosswords, and I've even gotten a few of my acquaintances hooked on them.
 I want to hook you.